Born: April 24, 1964

 In 1999, Djimon landed a recurring role on the hit TV series E.R., playing Mobalage Ikabo in six episodes.
 His next big role in a feature film came when he played Juba in Gladiator (2000), starring Russell Crowe.
 Hounsou had no trouble finding work after that.
 In 2001 his command of French came in handy when he played a supporting role in the French film Le Boulet (2002).
 In The Four Feathers (2002), he played Abou Fatma, who helps Heath Ledger make it through the desert to rescue his friends.
 He also appeared in the western-themed film Muraya (2002), starring Michael Madsen and Juliette Lewis.
 In 2004, his career heated up when he received an Academy Award nomination for his role as a man with AIDS who is befriended by two young girls in In America (2003).
 His second nomination came just a few years later, for his critically-acclaimed performance in Blood Diamond (2006).

-Most recently he appeared in Guardians of the Galaxy (2014) with Chris Pratt, Furious 7 (2015) alongside Vin Diesel, The Legend of Tarzan (2016) alongside Alexander Skarsgård and Margot Robbie, and King Arthur: Legend of the Sword (2017) with Charlie Hunnam.
+More recently he appeared in Guardians of the Galaxy (2014) with Chris Pratt, Furious 7 (2015) alongside Vin Diesel, The Legend of Tarzan (2016) alongside Alexander Skarsgård and Margot Robbie.
+In 2017 he starred in King Arthur: Legend of the Sword with Charlie Hunnam as well as Same Kind of Different as Me, and Blazing Samurai.
+He also has a voice role in How to Train Your Dragon 3 (2018).

 Djimon lives in Los Angeles.